nasa/cumulus-orca/website/docs/developer/research/research-deep-glacier-migration.md

 Also see existing ORCA [restore_object function](https://github.com/nasa/cumulus-orca/blob/develop/tasks/request_files/request_files.py#L548)
 Make sure the S3 bucket policy has permission for `s3:PutObject*` action otherwise user will see access denied error.
 See this [policy](https://github.com/nasa/cumulus-orca/blob/develop/website/docs/developer/deployment-guide/creating-orca-glacier-bucket.md#archive-bucket) for additional details.

-Once all files are restored from glacier, there should be some mechanism that will notify users that the retrieval process is complete.
-One approach could be to enable event notifications in bucket that will trigger either an SQS, SNS or lambda.
-This will require additional research since AWS notifies for each `s3:ObjectRestore:Completed` API call and not for a specific number of objects.

-- After objects are restored, we can use a lambda function that will run after 12 hours and copy the restored objects to deep archive S3 storage using boto3 `copy_object` function as shown below.
+Another option is to look into [S3 batch operations](https://docs.aws.amazon.com/AmazonS3/latest/userguide/batch-ops-initiate-restore-object.html).
+It can perform a single operation on lists of Amazon S3 objects and a single job can perform a specified operation on billions of objects containing exabytes of data.

+For every file restored, the event notification configuration for `ObjectRestore:Completed` action in the glacier bucket will trigger another lambda function that will copy the restored object to deep archive storage.
+In addition, this lambda should also notify end user on the copy progress.
+Services like SNS/SQS could be useful to use in this case as well.

+The boto3 `copy_object` function can be used in the python lambda function as shown below.

 :::important
 Note that there should be some confirmation that all requested objects are successfully restored before running this script.